germanattanasio/answer-retrieval/README.md

 The **Populate the Collection** section of the **Answer Retrieval** notebook loads sample data into the Solr collection that was created by previous code blocks in that Notebook.
 This sample data is located in the `config` directory of the repository for this SK.

 ### Exploring with the UI
-**Important:** The UI will not have any rankers to display results for until you have stepped through the iPython notebooks.
+**Important:** The Sample Application UI will not have any rankers to display results for until you have stepped through the iPython notebooks.

-Now that you have completed the iPython notebooks, you have 2 ways to search your data: basic SOLR and a Ranker with custom scoring features.
-If you want to explore how all of these different rankers can perform, you just have to modify a few things in the UI. **Complete this once UI done**
+Now that you have completed the iPython notebooks, you have 2 ways to search and compare your results of your experiments: basic Solr versus default ranker and basic Solr versus a ranker with custom scoring features.
+If you want to explore how these different rankers perform, you just have to modify a few things in your local environment properties (.env file).

+- For using the UI with the default ranker, modify the SHOW_DEFAULT_RANKER property to "TRUE" and set RANKER_ID property to the default ranker id created at the end of the Answer Retrieval Notebook.
+- For using the UI with the custom ranker, modify the SHOW_DEFAULT_RANKER property to "FALSE" and set RANKER_ID property to the custom ranker id created at the end of the Custom Scorer Notebook.

 ## Using your own data
 If you want to train rankers with data from other StackExchange sites, you first need to [download the dumps](https://archive.org/download/stackexchange).
 Once you have chosen a dump, you can use `bin/python/extract_stackexchange_dump.py` to convert it into a R&R-compatible format.
 If you wish to use another data source, consult the [Retrieve and Rank documentationn](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/retrieve-rank/), which explains how R&R expects incoming data to be formatted.